chaudhs769/Old-Ecosia-Bot/README.txt

 REMEMBER if you change the file name(s), the name(s) must match 100% also the .png extension.
 Keep all of the files in one folder!

-Note: If you've got a black theme installed onto chrome, you can change the 'Ecosia2.png' to 'Ecosia.PNG' for higher accuracy.
+Note: If you've got a black theme installed onto chrome, you can change the 'Ecosia2.PNG' to 'Ecosia.PNG' for higher accuracy.
+If you have any other theme installed, you might want to change it to either a black one, the default white one, or use Snipping Tool if you'd like to keep your current theme, or else the bot won't work.

 # If you choose to clear your search history, your planted trees counter will be reset, though you have still planted trees, unless you tick the 'Cookies and other website data' off.